 Crop to Follow Cursor

 Recorded a fullscreen video but you need to fit it into a small area?
 Screenflick can crop the recording to smoothly and automatically follow the cursor around the recording.

 Before exporting your screen recording, you can preview the movie with all of the keyboard and mouse options.
 Start, stop and scrub through your video with audio playback as well.

 In Screenflick you can create presets for your video, audio, keyboard, and mouse options.
 Fine tune your settings and save them as a preset, so you can use them later in a snap.

-Screenflick creates QuickTime mov, MPEG-4 mp4, and Flash f4v movie files, letting you create movies you can watch anywhere — on Mac and Windows, iPods, iPhones, iPads, and Apple TVs.
-You can also export to other formats, such as Windows Media, using QuickTime component plugins.
+Screenflick creates QuickTime mov, MPEG-4 mp4, and WebM movie files, with H.264, HEVC, VP8/VP9, and ProRes (LT, HQ, Proxy, 422, and 444) encoding, letting you create movies you can watch or import anywhere — on Mac and Windows, iPods, iPhones, iPads, and Apple TVs.
+You can even export clips of movies to the animated GIF format.

 Put your stamp on it.
 Before exporting your movie, you can drop in an image to “watermark” your movie so everybody knows you created it.
 You can also add metadata tags which will be embedded into the movie file.

 Shortcuts and Automator

 Integrate Screenflick as part of an automation workflow using Shortcuts or Automator.
 Automatically start a recording (even scheduled at a certain time), stop the recording, and export it, all while away from your desk.